fvig2001/minichord/documentation/docs/user_manual.md

 ![combining across columns](./ressources/drawing_11.png "combining across columns")

 Usually, the replaced note is the fundamental of the chord and the substitution is known as a "slash chord", written for example Am/E for an A minor chord with E as the fundamental.
 However, this is not the case for all presets.
-That setting is indicated per preset in the [Default presets](#default-presets) section.

 >⚠ Due to the way the "sharp" button works, some slash chords are impossible to do on the minichord.
 For example, Am/G is possible, Am#/G# is possible (by holding the "sharp" modifier button), but Am#/G is not.

 ## Secondary potentiometer functions

 Each of the potentiometers allows you to access a secondary function.
-The specific secondary function will depend on the selected preset, and is indicated per preset in the [Default presets](#default-presets) section.
+The specific secondary function will depend on the selected preset.

 **To access the secondary function, you need to hold the "sharp button" while turning the potentiometer.**